Sunday, December 13, 2020

 I’m getting ready to leave this world.

 I can recall countless sermons railing against worldly pleasures, amusements, and adornment.
 I grew up believing that the World is hopelessly, noxiously sinful and that the sinners of the World hate the redeemed who follow Jesus.
 We chosen remnant should avoid sinners whenever possible, distinguish ourselves from them in dress and manner, and wait vigilantly for the call to Heaven, our true home.
-No one should not be confused that many Evangelicals have little regard for environmentalist concerns: why worry?
+No one should be confused that many Evangelicals have little regard for environmentalist concerns: why worry?
 This world is doomed anyway, and God's people will be on the side that destroys it and replaces it with the shining New Jerusalem.

 It's easy for me to see, then, how Evangelicals who believe this story can fall for the idea that mainstream media — the voice of the World — hates them and mocks them for their religious beliefs.
 And who is the only one who will stand up for them and call out the mainstream media, the fake news?
 Well, Donald Trump, of course.
 He's clearly God's appointed man to defend the faithful from the attacks of Satan and the demonic Democrats (the alliteration really helps the story, don't you think?).
 I might counter that Donald Trump is the sort of man who can brag about grabbing women by the pussy, which seems to run counter to the stated beliefs of most Evangelicals, and my Evangelical friends will respond: "Praise be!
 Isn't it miraculous how God can once again use a broken man as He used King David to defend His people?"
 I find quickly that there's no way I can state my reasons that they cannot neatly rearrange the facts to fit their narrative.
 If you believe the story, the facts work.